bhaskatripathi/FusionGPT/README.md

-# SplitterBot
+# FusionGPT
-SplitterBot is a web application that allows users to split a large text into smaller parts and send each part along with a request to the OpenAI API.
+FusionGPT is a web application that allows users to split a large text into smaller parts and send each part along with a request to the OpenAI API.
 The application is built with Next.js and uses the Langchain's Chain of thoughts and has been deployed on Vercel.

 ## Requirements
-To use SplitterBot, you will need an OpenAI API key, which can be obtained at https://beta.openai.com/docs/api-reference/authentication.
+To use FusionGPT, you will need an OpenAI API key, which can be obtained at https://beta.openai.com/docs/api-reference/authentication.

 ## Usage
 Enter your text and request into the provided fields.